nicolasgasco/42_minishell/README.md

     - Prompt has a working history
 3. Parse user input
     - Separate by word and trim spaces
+    - Check if input is too long
-    - List of valid commands
+    - Check if command is known or valid
     - List of quotes

 4. Error validation: